Researching the Legal System of the Lao People’s Democratic Republic

 Legislation of specific application includes:[163]

-• Presidential Decree on the promulgation of a law;
+• Presidential Decrees on the promulgation of a law, ratification of international convention, and granting of a pardon;

 • Notification.